 I heard this adage somewhere it says, “If you have to swallow a frog, don’t look at it too long.”
 To that I replied Ummm, to swallow frog?
 Who does that?
 But now I see the sense in that adage.

-One of the excuses, and habits I have noticed from some people, including my family members, mostly my daughter, is the excuse of decision making.
+One of the excuses, and habits I have noticed from some people, including my family members, mostly my daughter, is the making excuse on making some difficult decisions.
 I can’t make up my mind.
 Or sometimes, when I try to draw her attention to a lingering issue which she supposes to work on she will say, “mummy, I haven’t made up my mind yet.”
 Humm, I can’t tell you how frustrating I found such a response.
+And I believe that many teenagers are like that.
+And that is part of the reason why some of them 8 years after their high school graduation, they’ve still not gotten their first degree.
+Do you see how frustrating this can be to the teenager and the parents?
+That’s why it is very crucial that we learn how to make some important or difficult decisions.
+By the way what kind of decisions do we classify as difficult or very important?
+I’m glad you ask. so let us find out together.

-Likewise, so many people.
-So many opportunities have been wasted, many events averted, or canceled, careers and jobs that supposed to have been started have gone down the tubes of indecisions.
-Why because many of us are not ready to make hard decisions concerning our future.
-What happens with so many people; is that either they are making some wrong decisions or they are not making any decisions at all concerning their future.
+Likewise, so many good opportunities have been missed, many events canceled, careers and jobs that supposed to have been started have gone down the tubes of indecisions.
+Why, because many of us are not able to make hard decisions concerning our future.
+What happens with so many people; is that either they are making some wrong decisions or they are not making any decisions at all concerning their lives and future.

 What Are the Difficult Decisions We Make?